NAME AND DOMICILE

 - If a suspended member of the board does not renounce to his appointment within three months of his suspension, the suspension ends.
 The suspended board member has the right to defend himself at the General Meeting and may be assisted in this by a counsellor.

 - Board members are appointed for a 3 year term of office.
 The maximum consecutive terms are two, after which the board member must vacate the position for a minimum of 1 year, except in the case of treasurer, secretary and program secretary who can be re-elected for more than two consecutive terms.

 - Open seats on the board are filled as soon as possible.
 An incomplete board remains empowered to conduct the Society's affairs.

-- The editor-in-chief of Reproduction in Domestic Animals is invited at the board meetings if the board judges that his/her presence is relevant to the issue(s) on the agenda.
+- The editor-in-chief of the associated journal is invited at the board meetings if the board judges that his/her presence is relevant to the issue(s) on the agenda.

 - The board is charged with conducting the affairs of the Society.
-The board may, until cancellation, delegate tasks and authority to a daily board.
+The board may, until cancellation, delegate tasks and authority to an executive committee.

 - The board is, to the extend described in paragraph 3 of this article, empowered to represent the Society when engaging in financial transactions and liabilities.

 - The board must obtain the approval of the General Meeting before engaging in contracts as described in paragraph 2 of this article.
 Without the approval of the General Meeting, the Society will not assume responsibility for the actions of the board.

 - The President together with the Secretary or the Treasurer, or the Secretary together with the Treasurer have the right to represent the Society.